Giant rabbits are a rare breed, but they are growing in popularity.

 They weigh between 5 to 12 pounds.
 Also, they have amazing fur that stands up on end when you stroke it backward.

-This rabbit breed is a popular meat rabbit as they have a good ratio of muscle to bone.
+This rabbit breed is a popular meat rabbit as they have a good muscle and bone ratio.
 However, they’re now used as show rabbits or family pets.

 Also, they require only weekly brushing, although you might want to increase it to twice weekly during shedding season.